 Declaration does not automatically mean a business will be referred by the Minister to the QCA for monopoly prices oversight.

-If the Minister does refer a monopoly business, it may be to conduct a full investigation into the business's pricing practices or to simply monitor the prices charged by them.
+If the Minister does refer a monopoly business, it may be to conduct a full investigation into the business’s pricing practices or to simply monitor the prices it charges.

 What is a monopoly business activity?

 A monopoly business can be either a government business or a non-government business.

 ,For non-government businesses the activity must involve trading in services provided by essential infrastructure (e.g. water, energy, transport).

 Government monopoly business activities